 Waterways Commerce Cutter

-The Coast Guard’s current inland tender fleet consists of 35 tenders that support the service’s aids to navigation (ATON) mission in federal inland waterways.
-These tenders play a vital role in directing the traffic of the nation’s Marine Transportation System and support the U.S. economy by facilitating the efficient flow of goods nationwide.
-The fleet is responsible for maintaining more than 28,200 marine aids throughout 12,000 miles of inland waterways, through which 630 million tons of cargo move annually.
+The Coast Guard’s current inland tender fleet consists of 35 tenders that support the Service’s aids to navigation (ATON) mission in federal inland waterways.
+These tenders play a vital role in directing the traffic of the Nation’s Marine Transportation System (MTS) and support the U.S. economy by facilitating the efficient flow of goods nationwide.
+The inland fleet is responsible for maintaining more than 28,200 marine aids throughout 12,000 miles of inland waterways, through which 630 million tons of cargo move annually.

 The inland tenders can also perform missions such as search and rescue; ports, waterways and coastal security; marine safety; and marine environmental protection, enabling them to quickly and effectively respond to emergencies such as environmental incidents and severe weather events.